Philippines President Duterte admits killing suspects

 In response, the White House canceled bilateral talks between the two leaders.

-During the same speech this week in which he admitted to killing people, Duterte said he had deliberately avoided Obama at the Laos summit to avoid an "awkward situation."
+During the same speech this week in which he admitted to killing people, Duterte said he had deliberately avoided Obama at the Laos summit to dodge an "awkward situation."

 "I would not know if he would accept my gesture of a handshake," said Duterte.